SalomePlatform/shaper/src/BuildPlugin/doc/wireFeature.rst

 Result
 """"""

-The result of the operation will be a wire created from selected shapes:
+The result of the operation will be a wire created from the selected shapes:

 .. image:: images/CreateWire.png
   :align: center